-High effectiveness and tight, encapsulated engine bays take their toll.
+High effectiveness and tight, encapsulated motor bays take their toll.
 Close to the combustion engine, ever increasing temperatures reach well over 100°C. Traditional materials such as natural rubber as well as other advancements like the synthetic rubber EPDM reach their limits under these conditions.
 In order to withstand temperatures of up to 145°C, Vibracoustic uses silicone.

 Silicone has one drawback, however, in that it bonds relatively poorly to metal parts.
-By employing specific pre-treatment techniques and the latest bonding systems, the experts at Vibracoustic were able to solve this problem and thus replace natural rubber with silicone for engine mounts exposed to particularly high temperature demands.
+By employing specific pre-treatment techniques and the latest bonding systems, the experts at Vibracoustic were able to solve this problem and thus replace natural rubber with silicone for motor mounts exposed to particularly high temperature demands.